aslanpour/PiLet/README.md

 It is a Flask server that (1) executes `<generator>` method to create and send async http requests (+ an image) to the function `<yolo3>` \
 When the task is done by `<yolo3>` function, (2) it returns back the response to the route `<actuator>` in the Flask server. \
 (3) The `<actuator>` measures the admission time (to openfaas gateway), execution time and round trip for each request. \
-(4) An average of results is printed.
+(4) An average of results is printed at the end.

 ##The problem! \
 a) It sometimes takes time to submit a task to Openfaas gateway, e.g., seconds.
 The `<admission time>` can show this. \